segmentio/segment-docs/src/connections/sources/catalog/libraries/server/kotlin/index.md

 2. Add the Analytics dependency to your `build.gradle`.

       Segment recommends you to install the library with a build system like Gradle, as it simplifies the process of upgrading versions and adding integrations.
-The library is distributed through [Jitpack](https://jitpack.io/){:target="_blank"}.
-Add the analytics module to your build.gradle as a dependency as shown in the code sample below.
+The library is distributed through [Maven Central](https://repo1.maven.org/maven2/com/segment/analytics/kotlin/android/){:target="_blank"}.
+Add the analytics module to your build.gradle as a dependency as shown in the code sample below, and replace `<latest_version>` with the latest version listed on Segment's [releases page](https://github.com/segmentio/analytics-kotlin/releases){:target="_blank"}

       ```java
       repositories {